usnistgov/jarvis/README.rst

 NIST-JARVIS (Joint Automated Repository for Various Integrated Simulations) is an integrated framework for computational science using density functional theory, classical force-field/molecular dynamics and machine-learning.
 The jarvis-tools package consists of scripts used in generating and analyzing the dataset.
 The NIST-JARVIS official website is: https://jarvis.nist.gov .
 This project is a part of the Materials Genome Initiative (MGI) at NIST (https://mgi.nist.gov/).

-For more details, checkout our latest article:  `The joint automated repository for various integrated simulations (JARVIS) for data-driven materials design <https://www.nature.com/articles/s41524-020-00440-1>`__
+For more details, checkout our latest article:  `The joint automated repository for various integrated simulations (JARVIS) for data-driven materials design <https://www.nature.com/articles/s41524-020-00440-1>`__ and `YouTube videos <https://www.youtube.com/watch?v=P0ZcHXOC6W0&feature=emb_title&ab_channel=JARVIS-repository>`__

 .. image:: https://www.ctcms.nist.gov/~knc6/images/logo/jarvis-mission.png
    :target: https://jarvis.nist.gov/